Nvrus/Nvrus/README.md

 - 👋 Hi, I’m @Rustam
 - 👀 I’m interested in machineTools, web, backend and frontend.
 (Now i'm learning to coding on Python)
 - 🌱 I’m currently learning and will be a PhD
-- 💞️ I’m looking to collaborate on web(i'll be a junior)
+- 💞️ I’m looking to collaborate on back-end(i'll be a junior)
 - 📫 How to reach me e-mail:yusupov7@tpu.ru

 <!---